JuliaParallel/MPI.jl/docs/src/configuration.md

 ```
 This will attempt find and identify any available MPI implementation.

-The MPI standard doesn't specify the exact application binary interface (ABI), but the
+The MPI standard doesn't specify the exact application binary interface (ABI).
+The build script will attempt to build a small C program to
+determine the appropriate type definitions and constants.
+This requires a compatible C
+compiler (`mpicc` by default).

-following implementations should work directly:
+The following implementations should work:

 - [Open MPI](http://www.open-mpi.org/)
 - [MPICH](http://www.mpich.org/) (v3.1 or later)
 - [Intel MPI](https://software.intel.com/en-us/mpi-library)
 - [Microsoft MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi)
 - [IBM Spectrum MPI](https://www.ibm.com/us-en/marketplace/spectrum-mpi)

-For other implementations, the build script will attempt to build a small C program to
-determine the appropriate type definitions and constants.
-This requires a compatible C
-compiler (`mpicc` by default).

 If the implementation is changed, you will need to re-run `Pkg.build("MPI")`.